 This task includes the regional visioning and planning initiatives occurring in Central Florida.
 This task also includes participation in the Florida MPO Advisory Council.
 Activities include coordination with state and regional agencies on special planning efforts.
-Also included is the monitoring of federal and state legislative issues and the development of MPO Board policy, positions and priorities.
+Also included is the monitoring of federal and state legislative issues and the development of legislative positions and priorities.